joekarasek/ts-template/README.md

 ### Sass/Scss Best Practices

 Here are some basic best practices to strive for when working with this template.
+  - Use as few selectors as possible
+  - Inception rule: no more than 3 'levels' nesting
+  - Avoid generic selectors (ex. `div div`)
+  - Avoid descendants, nth-child, siblings, etc
+  - Avoid ID’s, use classes as much as possible
+  - Stick to one naming convention
+  - Design responsively around Bootstrap's breakpoints
+  - Avoid setting exact heights, allow the content to dictate height

 ## JS